 When you meet these conditions, you have the opportunity to apply for an activism recognition.
 It is wise to read the procedure beforehand.
 It explains the entire application process.
 In the guidelines, you can find more information about the manner in which you have to submit the application.

 Is your reflection report finished?
 Then it is ready to be send to us.
 Before your report is sent to the assessment committee, it is reviewed by the pre-selection committee (VSC).
 The VSC helps you to attain the right reflection level for the assessment committee.
 If you find it difficult to reflect, you can always contact the VSC so that they can help you out!
-The VSC consists of five students: Maaike Dokter, Hans David Wendt, Lotte Hazeleger, Janique Westerbeek en Tijmen Vlogman.
+The VSC consists of six students: Hans David Wendt, Lotte Hazeleger, Janique Westerbeek, Nynke de Vries, Femke Witmans en Tijmen Vlogman.

 The time has come!
 You have (almost) got your Bachelor’s – or Master’s in your pocket.
 When your activism recognition has been approved, you can send us an email.
 We will ensure that you are proud owner of your certificate!